PixarAnimationStudios/ruby-jss/README.md

 Before you can work with JSS Objects via the API, you have to connect to it.

-The constant JSS::API contains the connection to the API (a singleton instance of JSS::APIConnection).
+The constant {JSS::API} contains the connection to the API (a singleton instance of {JSS::APIConnection}).
 When the JSS Module is first loaded, it isn't connected.
 To remedy that, use JSS::API.connect, passing it values for :user, :pw, and :server:

 ```ruby
 JSS::API.connect :user => jss_user, :pw => jss_user_pw, :server => jss_server_hostname
 ```

-Make sure the user has privileges to do things with JSS Objects.
-See the JSS::APIConnection class for more details about its methods.
+Make sure the user has privileges in the JSS to do things with API Objects.

+The {JSS::API#connect} method also accepts the symbols :stdin and :prompt as values for :pw, which will cause it to read the password from stdin, or prompt for it in the shell.
+See the JSS::APIConnection class for more connection options and details about its methods.

+Also see {JSS::Configuration}, and the CONFIGURATION section below, for how to store server connection parameters in a simple config file.

 ### Working with JSS Objects (a.k.a REST Resources)